anyscale/madewithml.github.io/docs/courses/foundations/recurrent-neural-networks.md

 }
 </pre>

-!!! note
-    We will learn how to create more context-aware representations and a little bit of interpretability with RNNs in the next lesson on [attention](attention.md){:target="_blank"}.
+> We will learn how to create more context-aware representations and a little bit of interpretability with RNNs in the next lesson on [attention](attention.md){:target="_blank"}.

 <!-- Citation -->